-Mataram kingdom suffered internal conflicts and utilized by the VOC and end with Giyanti Agreement in February 1755 which divided the kingdom of Mataram into Surakarta and Yogyakarta Sultanate.
-In agreement Mangkubumi be declared Prince Sultan Jogjakarta Sultanate with his Sri Sultan Hamengku Buwana I. Since 1988 until now, Jogjakarta Sultanate led by Sultan Hamengkubuwana X. Yogyakarta Palace was founded by Sultan lane I few months after the Treaty Giyanti.
-Location is a former royal palace of pesanggarahan named Garjitawati.
-The houses are used to break the funeral procession of the kings of Mataram to be buried in Imogiri.
+Mataram kingdom suffered internal conflicts and was utilized by the VOC and ending with the Giyanti Agreement in February 1755, the area was divided Mataram kingdom into Surakarta and Yogyakarta Sultanate.
+In agreement, Mangkubumi is declared Prince Sultan Yogyakarta Sultanate with his Sri Sultan Hamengku Buwana I. From 1988 until now, led by Sultan Hamengkubuwana X. Yogyakarta Palace was founded by Sultan lane I few months after the Treaty of Giyanti.
+The location is the former royal palace of Pesanggarahan named Garjitawati.
+The houses used to break the funeral procession of Mataram king and family to be buried in Imogiri Royal Cemetery.

-Another version states court location is a spring that is named Bannerman Pacethokan and was in the middle of the woods Beringan.
-Before occupies Sultan Palace, lane I inhabit Houses Ambar Ketawang which now includes the District of Gamping, Sleman regency.
-Location Yogyakarta Palace is between Code River in the east and the river on the west and Winongo Krapyak Stage in the south and Tugu monument in the north.
-The site is also located in a line between the Sultan's Palace, the Southern Sea and Mount Merapi.
+Another version states court location is a spring that is named Bannerman Pacethokan and was in the middle of the Beringan jungle.
+Before occupies Sultan Palace, the lane I inhabit Houses Ambar Ketawang which now includes Gamping district, Sleman regency.
+Location Yogyakarta Palace is in between Code River in the east and west also Winongo Krapyak Stage in the south and Tugu Monument in the north.
+The site is located inline between Sultan Palace, South Sea, and Mount Merapi.